Singularity2050/DataAnalysisProject/README.md

 The data did not meet the normality and/or sphericity requirements for the ANOVA.
 We reject the null hypothesis and conclude that there are significant differences in the Happiness Score and Custom Score across the years.

+# Conclusion
+## So, what makes people in a country happy?

+Based on the Correlations noticed in our analysis:
+Improving the Economy, such as by investing in infrastructure and education Promoting public health, such as by investing in healthcare and education Fostering social support, such as by providing social services and promoting community engagement Promoting freedom, such as by protecting human rights and civil liberties Reducing corruption, such as by increasing transparency and accountability Encouraging generosity, such as by promoting volunteerism and philanthropy.